 The knowledge gathered and produced throughout 2019 ahead of and as a follow up to Symposium includes: the literature review on political participation, young people’s Visions of the Future, the Compendium of practices, report from the Symposium, videos and animated videos, infographics and webinars.
-In order to build up on the wealth of the knowledge and resources already available, the EU-Council of Europe youth partnership will continue working on this topic through a new research study, with the aim to:
+In order to build up on the wealth of the knowledge and resources already available, the EU-Council of Europe youth partnership continues working on this topic through a new research study and Youth Knowledge book with the aim to:

 - contribute to a better understanding of the phenomena linked to youth political participation, identified at the 2019 Symposium,

 - formulate and disseminate the implications for all relevant actors, including those in youth work, youth policy, education etc.